daxadal/event-manager/tasklist.md

 Personal notes about requirements
 1. Rework returned data
-1. Published event means just public
-1. Only published events are visible if you're not logged in.
-Private events are visible to logged users.
-Draft events are visible to the creator.
-Revise visibility rules
-1. Check current token equals DB token to check if it is still valid (logout or multimple logins)
 1. Past Events handling is out of scope.
 1. Users cannot subscribe to draft events (they're not ready and also not visible, duh)
 1. Check reminders are actually working

 Functional Requirements
-1. Users can only have one published event at a time and can subscribe to a maximum of 3 events.
-1. Users should receive a notification 24 hours before the start date of each event reminding them that it’s happening the next day.
 1. Each event should have its own page to display all details and a subscribe functionality (as described in point #11) below the event details.

 Technical Requirements